 Testicular cancer is cancer that develops in the testicles.
 The testicles are part of the male reproductive system.

-Symptoms include a lump or swelling in part of one testicle or a heavy scrotum.
-Find out more.
+Symptoms of testicular cancer include a lump or swelling in part of one testicle or a heavy scrotum.
+Find out about other possible symptoms and when you should see your GP.

 Getting diagnosed with testicular cancer